ETHIOPIA – The South

 Tentative WHS(13/03/2008).
 Expansive nature park with diverse vegetation, birdwatching, wildlife & excursion tours.
 The perfect place to get away from the hustle of Ethiopian cities!
 Cold and lush.
 Although a big problem here is the amount of human and livestock encroachment into the park

 Melka Kunture and Bachilt Archaeological Site Tentative WHS (27/12/2012).
-Dig site where Homo Erectus and Homo Sapiens found.
+Dig site where Homo Erectus and Homo Sapiens were found.
 Superb explanation of Great Rift Valley archeology and geology.
-40,000 year old Stone Age tools.
-Adadi Maryam church close.
+40,000-year-old Stone Age tools.
+Adadi Maryam church closed.
 One hour’s drive from Addis Ababa.

 Debre Libanos Monastery, Semien Shewa Zone.
 Founded in the 13th century by Saint Tekle Haymanot, according to myth, he meditated in a cave for 29 years.
-The modern church was built in the 1950 by Emperor Haile Selassie to replace the one which is destroyed by the fascist Italian during their occupation on 20 May 1937 furthermore they shot 297 and 100 young deacons within short period of time.
+The modern church was built in 1950 by Emperor Haile Selassie to replace the one which was destroyed by the fascist Italians during their occupation on 20 May 1937 furthermore they shot 297 and 100 young deacons within a short period.

 ==============================================================